iseliktar/iseliktar.github.io/docs/content-creation.md

 We are using Jekyll and it internally uses the Liquid Template engine.

 The part in a Jekyll file that is between `---` is called Front Matter and we call that `properties` in the sections below.
-If a property contains a special character, like the `#` symbol in `what is #spodari`, it should be wrapped in single quotes `'what is #spodari''`.
+If a property contains a special character, like the `#` symbol in `what is #spodari`, it should be wrapped in single quotes `'what is #spodari'`.

 If you want to have a multiline value of a property, you should use the `|` character at the beginning and indentation at the new lines:
 ```